botpress/botpress/README.md

 <a href='http://botpress.io'><img src='/assets/screenshot-ui.png'></a>
 # <a href='http://botpress.io'><img src='https://httpsimage.com/img/botpress-logo-120.png' height='60'></a>

 Botpress is an open-source bot creation tool written in Javascript.
 It is powered by a rich set of open-source (and proprietary) modules built by the community.

+## Vision & Mission

 Botpress is on a mission to make bots ubiquitous and profitable for everybody.

+## Target audience

 ## ALPHA TESTERS